military schools in texas

 Texas Military Institute is among the best military schools in Texas.

-The private school is located in San Antonio, Texas, and often referred to by the abbreviation TMI (or TMI Episcopal).
+The private school is located in San Antonio, Texas, and is often referred to by the abbreviation TMI (or TMI Episcopal).

 The Corps of Cadets (JROTC) is optional for male and female cadets at Texas Military Institute.